javalce/eslint-config/README.md

 - Supports ESLint v9 or v8.40.0+
 - [ESLint Flat Config](https://eslint.org/docs/latest/use/configure/configuration-files) file format
 - Does not lint `.gitignore` listed files (I think that if you don't want to track a file, you don't want to lint it)
-- Designed to work with TypeScript, React, Next.js, Node.js, and more
+- Designed to work with TypeScript, React, Next.js, Node.js, and more smoothly out of the box
 - Some rules can be auto-fixed with `eslint --fix`
 - Stylistic rules are disabled because they are intented to be used with Prettier (the formatter I like to use)
 - A few stylistic rules are enabled because they are not covered by Prettier

+> Thanks to [antfu/eslint-config](https://github.com/antfu/eslint-config) for the inspiration and reference and [vercel/style-guide](https://github.com/vercel/style-guide) for the amazing eslint rules and config for JavaScript, TypeScript and React.

 ## Installation